BrandonQDixon/QNodeServer/README.md

 # QNodeServer

-API to facilitate creation of a server object in Node.js
+QNodeServer is an API which provides a layer of abstraction over a server API such as Express or Node's HTTP api.